 Please remember that, regardless of your insurance coverage, you will still be responsible for paying back any remaining loans on the vehicle.

+The process of finding out where to sell damaged cars depends on your situation.
 If you have a salvage title, you can always go on Craigslist or another online marketplace.
 Mechanics and enthusiasts are often looking for “project cars” that can be rebuilt.
 Of course, since they’re going to have to put a lot of parts and labor into repairing the vehicle, they won’t be offering great prices.
 Online marketplaces can also be dangerous.
 Scammers love to take advantage of people who are stressed and hurried, and are constantly coming up with new ways to separate you from your hard-earned money.

 Alternatively, you can sell to a national buyer who specializes in junked and damaged cars.
 SellMax has been in the industry for almost 30 years, and we’ll even buy your car without a title!
 This will save you time at the DMV.
 Best of all, we offer free quotes in just seconds.